Kitware/VTK/Wrapping/Python/README_WRAP.txt

 Notes on the Python Wrappers for VTK

 First version by David Gobbi: Dec 19, 2002
-Last update was on Dec 2, 2014
+Last update was on Aug 30, 2015

 Abstract:
 =========